jpe9at/Wikiart/Readme.md

    - The first plot colors data points using true labels, showing how well latent representations align with ground truth.
    - The second plot uses K-Means cluster assignments to visualize how the data was grouped.

 I trained the model with the same hyperparameters as before, SGD with learning rate of 0.00006 and l2 = 0.001.
-The true files `true_labels` and `cluster_assignments` show a representation of the test data given their true labels and their assigned clusters, respectively.
+The two files `true_labels` and `cluster_assignments` show a representation of the test data given their true labels and their assigned clusters, respectively.
 It is very visible that the model does not cluster well.